PlatformAwareProgramming/CloudClusters.jl/README.md

 Manager-Workers clusters comprise a _manager node_ and a homogenous set of _worker nodes_.
 The instance type of the manager node may differ from the instance type of the worker nodes.
 The host program is called the _driver process_, which launches the so-called _entry process_ in the manager node of the cluster.
 In turn, the entry process launches the _worker processes_ in the worker nodes, using _MPIClusterManagers.jl_.

-The worker processes are responsible for performing the computation, while the entry process is responsible for the communication between the drive process and the worker processes.
-This is necessary to make manager-worker clusters able to offer users the ability to program using MPI (Message Passing Interface) to implement tightly coupled parallel computations involving the worker processes, using the third-party _MPI.jl_ package.
+The worker processes perform the computation, while the entry process is responsible for communication between the driver and the worker processes.
+This is necessary to enable manager-worker clusters to offer users the ability to program using MPI (Message Passing Interface) to implement tightly coupled parallel computations involving the worker processes, using the third-party _MPI.jl_ package.

 > [!IMPORTANT]
 > Manager-Workers are not natively supported by Julia, because _Distributed.jl_ does not support that worker processes create new processes, as shown below: